JohnsonLamb/Goblin-Game/README.md

 - Blue give more points but have a timer

 - Red give take away 1 life (and possibly chase the player if I can implement it)

+- Once the player slays enough Green Goblins he can activate bloodlust to get a short burst of speed.

+Read Dev Notes for details on the Development